kelvin-cykong/kelvin-cykong.github.io/index.md

 ### Languages that I use:

-- Cantonese: This is my first language.
+- Cantonese: Native
-- English: Fluent
+- English: Fluent and Professional
-- Mandarin Chinese: Fluent
+- Mandarin Chinese: Fluent and Professional